openhab/org.openhab.binding.zwave/doc/benext/tagreader_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-The enter button is pressed for 4 seconds. (led will go on for 1 second to confirm).
+<p&gtThe enter button is pressed for 4 seconds. (led will go on for 1 second to confirm).</p&gt

 ## Channels